Ross Collin, Ph.D.

 - Ph.D. in curriculum and instruction, University of Wisconsin-Madison

 - M.A. in curriculum and instruction, University of Wisconsin-Madison

 - B.A. in English and education, University of Iowa

-In his recent articles, Collin has examined and critiqued arguments for aligning English classes with knowledge economies.
-Collin’s studies of language arts education are informed by his experiences teaching English in West Chicago, Ill.
+Collin’s studies of English education are informed by his experiences teaching in West Chicago, Illinois.
 He builds on and adapts his own classroom practices in his work with students training to become English teachers.